 Our Health Programs

 Medicine and medical supplies for health facilities in Syria.
 Americares sends regular shipments-some as large as 29 tons-to partners who have health programs inside Syria.
 Critical medicine and supplies include antibiotics, intravenous fluids, safe birthing kits and chronic disease medications.
-The medical aid is distributed to medical facilities in rural western Aleppo, Hama, Homs and Idlib through partners Human Appeal and the Syrian American Medical Society, which supports over 100 medical facilities in Syria, including underground trauma hospitals.
+The medical aid is distributed to medical facilities in rural western Aleppo, Hama, Homs and Idlib through partners Human Appeal, Shafak and the Syrian American Medical Society, which supports over 100 medical facilities in Syria, including underground trauma hospitals.